 - Soak the julienned burdock root in a bowl of cold water for 5 minutes.

-- Peel and julienne the carrot, the pieces should be the same size as the gobo.
+- Peel and julienne 100 g carrot, the pieces should be the same size as the gobo.
+Then deseed 1 dried red chili pepper and thinly slice.

-- In a small bowl, mix the tsuyu sauce, sake, chicken bouillon powder and light brown sugar until completely dissolved.
-Set aside.
+- In a small bowl, mix the 1 tbsp tsuyu sauce, 1 tbsp sake, ½ tsp Chinese-style chicken bouillon powder (granules) and 1 tbsp light brown sugar until completely dissolved.
+Set aside for later.

 - Add the carrot and burdock root and fry for a few minutes until slightly softened.